-Today I’m delighted to welcome my friend, Kelli LaFram.
+Would you like to learn how Bible study is made super simple?
+Today my friend, Kelli LaFram is sharing how.
 I met her through an online Bible study several months ago.
 I love how grounded in the Word and friendly she is.
-I think you’ll like her, too!
-Today she’s sharing her Bible study methods.
 Enjoy!

 All Scripture is inspired by God and profitable for teaching, for reproof, for correction, for training in righteousness.
 2 Timothy 3:16 NASB